 The questionnaire was administered by Lipa Consultancy using the telephone survey method.
 The respondents were business people holding executive positions at the companies that are members of the Turkish Cypriot Chamber of Commerce.
-The selection of the sample, comprising of 360 respondents, was done in a way that it represented the business community in terms of sectors, districts, firm size as well as number of employees and the age of the firm.
+The selection of the sample, comprising of 373 respondents, was done in a way that it represented the business community in terms of sectors, districts, firm size as well as number of employees and the age of the firm.
 Confidence level and margin of error of the results is 5%.

-As we did in the two previous studies, once we finished the administration of the questionnaire, we asked former public officials to answer the questions on effectiveness of the country's institutional framework in deterring corruption (EIU and SGI).
-Among these experts were retired bureaucrats from Audit Office, Council of Inspection and Investigation, Public Procurement Board/Authority and Parliament.
-The same as last year, we chose to administer the questionnaire on the experts by gathering them at a workshop setting.
-First, we asked them to answer the questions individually, and then as a group, we evaluated their answers one-by-one together with their reasons.
+Similar to the previous year's study, once we finished the administration of the questionnaire, we asked former public officials the questions on effectiveness of the country's institutional framework in deterring corruption (EIU and SGI).
+Among these experts were retired bureaucrats from Auditor's Office, Council of Inspection and Investigation, Public Procurement Board/Authority and Parliament.
+Unlike the previous year, we chose to administer the questionnaire on the experts by gathering them at a workshop setting rather than individual administration of questionnaire.
+By doing so, we first asked them to answer the questions as individuals.
+Then we evaluated their answers one-by-one as a group together with their reasons.
+Our aim was to harmonize our methodology as close as possible with the original methodology of Transparency International.